mathieu7/android-issue-plugin/README.md

 ### What is this repository for? ###

 * Hosts the code base for the plugin.
-* Version: 1.0.0 (alpha)
+* Version: 0.0.1 (alpha)

 ### Installation ###

 1. Download the plugin zip file [here](AndroidIssueTracker.zip)
 2. Open Android Studio
-3. Click Settings|Preferences in the main menu
+3. Click Settings or Preferences in the main menu
 4. Click 'Plugins'
 5. Click install plugin from disk, select the zip file, and enable the plugin
 6. You're all set!